dotnet/docs/docs/framework/wpf/controls/how-to-position-the-child-elements-of-a-grid.md

 ---
-title: "How to: Position the Child Elements of a Grid | Microsoft Docs" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"
+title: "How to: Position the Child Elements of a Grid" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"